Copyright Monsignor Lawrence E. Giblin Division One, Broome County, NY. All rights reserved.

 Susan Connors, President

-We continue to pray for those in the military and for all our members in need, the people of Ukraine and our special intentions.
+We continue to pray for those in the military, for our members in need, and our special intentions.

 Yours in Friendship, Unity and Christian Charity,